Hull F.C.: Summer era

 In 1996, the first tier of British rugby league clubs played the inaugural Super League season and changed from a winter to a summer season.
 As the sport in Britain entered a new era, controversy was sparked in the city of Hull when it was suggested that Hull F.C. should merge with Hull Kingston Rovers to form 'Humberside'.
 Hull F.C.'s shareholders gave the idea general approval but it was ultimately resisted.
-The club like many other rugby league clubs re-branded and became known as the Hull Sharks.
-It is unclear who came up with the 'Sharks' as a nickname but for a nautical city it was a fairly obvious choice.
-Hull Sharks finished below the cut-off point of 10th in the existing top flight and so were excluded from the new Super League.
+In February 1997, the club like many other rugby league clubs, re-branded as the Hull Sharks.
+The newly rebranded team finished below the cut-off point of 10th in the existing top flight and so were excluded from the new Super League.

-Phil Sigsworth joined the club in 1996 and coached them to the First Division championship title and promotion to Super League in 1997 But struggled to compete in the top division.
-Off field issues with the board ended up with 2 companies becoming one and Hull Sharks reverted to Hull FC.
-With ex-St. Helens coach Shaun McRae who remained at the helm until 2004.
+Phil Sigsworth joined the club in 1996 and coached them to the First Division championship title and promotion to Super League in 1997 but struggled to compete in the top division.
+Off-field issues in 1999 saw the club offered a merger with Gateshead Thunder.
+Hull were offered £1.25 million as part of the agreement.
+At the start of the 2000 Super League season however, the club reverted to the name Hull F.C. and continued to play at The Boulevard without any acknowledgement towards Gateshead.
+A new Gateshead Thunder would be formed for the 2001 Premiership season.
+Ex-St. Helens coach Shaun McRae who remained at the helm until 2004.

 After 107 years at the Boulevard, Hull F.C. moved in January 2003 to a £44 million state-of-the-art council-owned Kingston Communications Stadium, more commonly known as the KC Stadium and the rejuvenation of the club continued.
-Although they are joint tenants at the stadium alongside the city's football club Championship side Hull City : the two teams sharing use of the stadium, Hull F.C. have been forced to play a cup match away at Doncaster to avoid two matches clashing.
+Although they are joint tenants at the stadium alongside the city's football club Championship side Hull City: the two teams sharing use of the stadium, Hull F.C. have been forced to play a cup match away at Doncaster to avoid two matches clashing.
 Shaun McRae left the club to return to Australia at the end of the 2004 season; he was replaced by former England coach John Kear, who had previously been McRae's deputy.